-Regional Housing Grant
+Housing Renewal Grant

-A general purpose Housing grant that may be used for both Housing General Fund and Housing Revenue Account services.
+A general purpose Housing grant for use by the Housing General Fund.

 Revenue - Housing Revenue Account

 HRA balance

 The Housing Revenue Account Balance reflects the statutory obligation to maintain a revenue account for local authority council housing provision in accordance with Part VI of the Local Government and Housing Act 1989.
 It contains the balance of income and expenditure as defined by the 1989 Act that is available to fund future expenditure in connection with the Council's landlord function or (where in deficit) that is required to be recovered from tenants in future years.
 It provides a working balance for Housing services and for unforeseen events.